yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/indexes-constraints/gin.md

 ## Deviation from PostgreSQL

-YugabyteDB GIN indexes are tad different from PostgreSQL GIN indexes:
+YugabyteDB GIN indexes are slightly different from PostgreSQL GIN indexes:

 - PostgreSQL uses bitmap index scan, while YugabyteDB uses index scan.
 - In YugabyteDB, deletes to the index are written explicitly.
 This is due to storage-layer architecture differences and is also true for regular indexes.